 1. Information We Collect

-We collect information about you directly from you and from third-parties, as well as automatically through your use of Restaurantology.
+We collect information about you directly from you and from third-parties, as well as automatically through your use of the Site.

-- Information We Collect from Third-parties.
+- (B) Information We Collect from Third-parties.
 We also collect information about you from third-parties, such as organizations you are associated with or with which you collaborate.
 For example, we collect information about you from third-parties in connection with you joining their organization on our Site or collaborating with them, such as your name, email addresses, titles, roles and other information these third-parties provide us.
-We may also collect information on how you are using the Site in the context of such organization or third-parties and provide that information to the organization you are associated with or with which you are collaborating as described under the Sharing of Information section below.
+We may also collect information on how you are using the Site in the context of such organization or third-parties and provide that information to the organization you are associated with or with which you are collaborating as described under Section 3 below.

-- Information We Collect Automatically.
+- (D) Information We Collect Automatically.
 We automatically collect the following information about your use of our Site through cookies, web beacons, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit or use our Site; and the referring URL, or the webpage that led you to our Site.
-We may combine this information with other information that we have collected about you, including, where applicable, your name, email address, and other personal information.
-Please see the section “Cookies and Tracking” below for more information.
+We may combine this information with other information that we have collected under Section 1(A).
+Please see the Section 5 below for more information.